Computer-Programming-B/TurtleNationalFlag/README.md

 6. Click *Run* and you should see the following output:
 ![](TurtleStart.JPG)
 7. Now modify your running program to make a flag
 8. When you are happy with your program submit it to google classroom.
-See slides 33-36 of the [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1rICcmNbnGYsB-cV_6EatPyzcOS2sId80Jh2kayUzm4Q/edit?usp=sharing) for specific instructions.
+See slides from [Computer Programming B slide presentation](https://docs.google.com/presentation/d/1bZI-LdwErEXQETAUeHeGOXOwrISVvKMGLxfJEabJ66U/edit?usp=sharing) for specific instructions.

 Additional Resources
 ------------